Azure/azure-tokens/README.md

 | - Service | Vault | Management, Runtime | CreateOrUpdate, Read, Delete, List |
 | - - Token | Service | Management, Runtime | CreateOrUpdate, Read, Delete, List, Login, Save, GetAccessToken |

-Token is the key resource that wraps the data needed of OAuth 2.0 token authentication.
-The user can perform login on a specific token resource, which then stores the refresh token inside it.
-The web application can then GetAccessToken, and use it at runtime to access the external service on behalf of the user.
+**Token** resource abstracts the data and functionality around OAuth 2.0 tokens.
+The user can perform login action on a specific token resource, which then abstracts the refresh and access tokens.
+The web application can then call the GetAccessToken action, and use the access token at runtime to call the external service on behalf of the user.

-Service resource represents a specific external service and its acoompanying authentication settings.
+**Service** resource represents a specific external service and its acoompanying authentication settings.
 We provide a list of managed service definitions that can be used to create a service resouce with minimal complexity.
 Usually client ID and client secret are the only parameters that need to be assigned upon service resource creation.

-The Vault resource is a container of tokens and services, and represents the scope at which billing takes effect, as well as the scope at which Azure resource operations can be performed in ARM.
+**Vault** resource is a container of tokens and services, and represents the scope at which billing takes effect, as well as the scope at which Azure resource operations can be performed in ARM.

-Access policy resources determine how security is applied to runtime operations.
-Currenly the access policies are set at the Vault level and apply to the following actions on Service and Token (CreateOrUpdate, Read, Delete, List).
-By default the principal who creates the vault is added with full access policy.
+**Access policy** resources determine how security is applied to runtime operations.
+Currenly the access policies are only set at the Vault level and apply to the actions (CreateOrUpdate, Read, Delete, List) on Service and Token resource.
+The principal of user who creates the vault is added with full access policy by default.

 ## Runtime APIs

 The runtime APIs are available through a dedicated web address for each token vault.
-They support most of the resource management actions, however they also support the all-important token operations like get-valid-token.
+They support most of the resource management actions, however they also support the all-important token operations like get-access-token.
 They are meant for direct programmatic use and are more optimized for performance.
 The service host is `https://[token-vault-name].westcentralus.tokenvault.azure.net`.

 See **[Runtime API reference](/docs/runtime-api-reference.md)** for more details.